zetavg/chromium-website/site/updates/ua-reduction/index.md

 ## Updates

+Dec 7th, 2022: the Phase 5 rollout is enabled for 5% of clients on M107 and
+above via Finch.

 Nov 3rd, 2022: the Phase 5 rollout is enabled for 1% of clients on M107 and
 above via Finch.